-- Reinforcement buffered the population decline in the 1980s and 1990s, saved the species from extinction and has been contributing to the positive population trend during the last 20 years. - Survival rates of released birds until next spring varied between 51.2 and 71.4 % in the reporting period with an average of 62.0 %.
+- Reinforcement buffered the population decline in the 1980s and 1990s, saved the species from extinction and has been contributing to the positive population trend during the last 25 years. - Survival rates of released birds until next spring varied between 22.6 and 76.2 in the reporting period with an average of 63,7 % (n = 190 released birds).
 These are minimum values as single birds might have been overlooked.
-The survival is much higher since 2011 than before. - Monitoring data proved that most of the released birds show normal behaviour and are soon integrated into the free-ranging population.
-As members of the leks they breed as soon as they are fertile, and there is no evidence that insemination rates of these birds are lower than in wild birds. - The survival of released birds is mainly influenced by white-tailed eagle predation but adaptive management reduced mortality due to eagles from 2011 on. - Due to their markedly increased abundance and steady presence in the bustard areas, white-tailed eagles have been becoming more and more a crucial problem for the free-ranging population.
+The survival is much higher since 2011 than before but low for the birds released in 2021.
+Only a few birds are imprinted on humans and had to be recaptured. - Monitoring data proved that most of the released birds show normal behaviour and are soon integrated into the free-ranging population.
+As members of the leks they breed as soon as they are fertile, and there is no evidence that insemination rates of these birds are lower than in wild birds. - The survival of released birds is mainly depressed by white-tailed eagle predation.
+Adaptive management reduced mortality due to eagles from 2011 on but increasing presence of WTE in the bustard areas entails pressure on a critical level for released birds for the free-ranging population, as well.

-What is the overall assessment of release programmes based on the survival of released birds one year after release?

-X Effective (the survival is about the same as in wild-born chicks)

-□ Partially effective (the survival rate is lower than 75% of the wild birds)

-□ Ineffective (the survival is less than 25% of wild birds)

-□ Not applicable3

-5. Cross-border conservation measure

-Has your country undertaken any cross-border conservation measures with neighbouring countries?

-\Box Yes \Box No X Not applicable4

-Please, give details of your country's collaboration with neighbouring countries on national surveys, research, monitoring and conservation activities for Great Bustard.
-Especially, list any measures taken to harmonise legal instruments protecting Great Bustard and its habitats, as well as funding you have provided to Great Bustard for particular conservation actions in other Range States.

-- The German population is completely isolated. - There is contact to Poland with respect of re-introduction ideas there. - International activities mainly by the Great Bustard Society ("Foerderverein Großtrappenschutz") were described in the first report. - Afterwards there was more informal interchange with partners abroad than joint projects, e. g. with the British re-introduction project.

-6. Monitoring and research

-6.1.1 Monitoring of population size and population trends.

-Are the breeding, migratory or wintering Great Bustard populations monitored in your country?

-X Yes 🗆 No
+What is the overall assessment of release programmes bas release?
+X Effective (the survival rate is at least the same as in wil ☐ Partially effective (the survival rate is lower than 75% of ☐ Ineffective (the survival is less than 25% of wild birds) ☐ Not applicable3 ld-born chic of the wild b ks) eased bird ds one year after 5.
+Cross-border conservation measure Has your country undertaken any cross-border conservation on measures \[\sum \text{Yes} \] with neighb ☐ No ountries? applicable 4 Please, give details of your country's collaboration we research, monitoring and conservation activities for Great harmonise legal instruments protecting Great Bustard and to Great Bustard for particular conservation actions in oth The German population is completely isolated.
+There is long-term contact to Poland with respect of the Earlier international activities mainly by the Social ("Foerderverein Großtrappenschutz") were described.
+Afterwards there was more informal interchange with British re-introduction project. at Bustard.
+It its habitats, er Range State planned a ciety for the in the first r Especially, li as well as fu ates. re-introduction report. st any mending you easures taken to bu have provided Great Bustard 6.
+Monitoring and research 6.1.1 Monitoring of population size and population tre nds.
+Are the breeding, migratory or wintering Great Bustard po opulations n nonitored in your cour ntry?
+2 X Yes □ No